.png)

 Planning Your Visit: What to Know Before You Go

-The venue sits at Budapest, Vitkovics Mihály utca 3-5, 1052, in the fifth district, within reasonable walking distance of the main inner-city landmarks.
-No booking method, phone number, or website is listed in the available data, which suggests walk-in access may be the primary route, though that also means the terrace can fill quickly on warm evenings when the fifth district is busy.
+The venue sits at Budapest, Vitkovics Mihály u.
+3-5, 1052 Hungary, in the fifth district, within reasonable walking distance of the main inner-city landmarks.
 The practical approach is to arrive earlier in the evening, particularly in the terrace season, when the tree-shaded outdoor space is the draw.
-Hours are not confirmed in available records, so checking current opening times via map listings or directly at the venue before visiting is advisable.

 Price and Recognition